HenriqueIT/Bank_churn_ML/README.md

     ![small_problems](./assets/images/churn_actions.JPG)

-    - **Scenario 1:** The clients which have **low likelihood of churn** are not a problem here because the goal is to come up with ideas to reduce churn.
+    - **Scenario 1:** The clients which have **low likelihood of churn** are not a problem here because the main goal is to reduce churn.

     - **Scenario 2:** The clients which have **high likelihood of churn and are not profitable** have limited impact on the revenue of the company.
-For this reason, we considered ok here.
+For this reason, I considered ok here.

     - **Scenario 3:** The clients which have **high likelihood of churn and are profitable** have a huge financial impact on the company.